lilianngweta/personal-website/index.md

 <br>
 ## Updates!

+* Summer 2024: Excited to intern with a team in the AI-powered Automation group at IBM Research led by [Dr. Yara Rizk](https://scholar.google.com/citations?user=llV-0hwAAAAJ&hl=en), mentored by [Dr. Jason Tsay](https://www.jsntsay.com/) and Kiran Kate!

 * February 2024: Our work [Aligners: Decoupling LLMs and Alignment](https://arxiv.org/abs/2403.04224) got accepted as a tiny paper for an <span style="color:green">**oral presentation**</span> at ICLR 2024!